Posted by at 11:10AM - Comments: (20)

 If you have serious concerns about your battery’s condition, you should consider having it load-tested at a reliable battery service center.
 Big boatyards, most automotive repair shops, and battery dealers will have a heavy-duty load tester suitable for high-capacity marine 12-volt batteries.
 Owners of inboard diesel engines can simulate a load test, a process that is described in Nigel Calder’s "Boatowners Mechanical and Electrical Manual."
 Calder also describes how to compensate for temperature when checking for battery state and offers a few options for reviving “bad” batteries back to near capacity, tricks that can save you hundreds of dollars that you might have spent on a new battery you didn’t need.

-For more details on battery storage this winter, check out our online article on battery care.
-If you do find yourself shopping for a battery this winter, two articles worth looking at are our recent test of sealed batteries and Andy O’Grady’s article on extending the life of wet cell batteries.
-Finally, if you are in the market for a new inverter charger, PS recently reviewed the best of the bunch.
+For more details on battery storage this winter, check out our online article on battery care, and 12 tips on extending AGM battery life.
+Owners of AGM batteries will be especially interestd in our in-depth look at how repeated incomplete charge cycles can reduce the battery's capacity.
+If you do find yourself shopping for a battery this winter, two other articles worth looking at are our test of sealed batteries and Andy O’Grady’s article on extending the life of wet cell batteries like the popular Trojan 6-volts.
+Finally, if you are in the market for a new inverter charger or battery monitor, PS reviewed the best of the bunch.

 If you really want to get into the nitty gritty of battery selection and system design, check out our e-book series on electrical systems, which has a section dedicated to 12-volt batteries and battery accessories.

 [Editor's note: 1/18/18: This post has been edited to clarify that leaving the battery on the boat is perfectly acceptable and common practice.]